LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/MFA/user-manual.md

 date:
 ---

-Multi-factor authentication is an additional step of verification which take place by a code which provided on the individual personal device (smartphone) on a dedicated authenticator app and being entered by him on the second login step (right after entering his credentials) in LiveEngage login process.
+Multi-factor authentication is an additional step of verification which take place by a code which provided on the individual personal device (smartphone) on a dedicated authenticator app and being entered by him on the second login step (right after entering his credentials) in the Conversational Cloud login process.

 ## Glossary